Participants

 Particpants are always needed!

-Many research groups at Western study cognitive functions like learning, memory, perception, hearing, attention and language, in both children and adults.
+Many research groups at Western University study cognitive functions like learning, memory, perception, hearing, attention and language, in both children and adults.
 These studies teach us how the brain works.
 They provide crucial information that may allow researchers to develop novel therapies for brain and mental disorders, as well as developing more sensitive tests so disorders can be identified and treated sooner.

 OurBrainsCAN: Western University's Cognitive Neuroscience Research Registry